Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 44: June 9, 2024

-# Day 44 of 100 Days of Code: x
+# Day 44 of 100 Days of Code: Completing Python OOP Course

 ## Today's Progress

-x
+Completed the "Python Object-Oriented Programming" course on LinkedIn Learning.

+This journey has deepened my understanding of Python's OOP concepts, including classes, inheritance, magic methods, and much more.

 ## Thoughts

-x
+Finishing this comprehensive course has not only solidified my grasp of OOP principles but has also given me a robust toolkit for tackling more complex software development projects with Python.

 ## Link to Work